Growth worries slam stocks, oil, emerging markets

 The yield on the U.S. 10-year Treasury note US10YT=RR fell to 2.2910 percent on Friday, the lowest level since June, and was up 10/32 in price.

-Later this month, the Federal Reserve is set to end its asset purchase program that has been credited with boosting stock and bond markets over the past two years.
-Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program that some believe has masked underlying issues with demand.
+Later this month, the Federal Reserve is set to end its asset purchase programme that has been credited with boosting stock and bond markets over the past two years.
+Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed programe that some believe has masked underlying issues with demand.

 "To some level, people forget how markets trade back and forth - it's not an ever-rising move with shallow pullbacks," said Michael O’Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.